 It's not always clear whether an injury that seems related to the job is actually compensable under workers' compensation eligibility rules.
 For an injury to be considered "work-related," a causal relationship between the injury and the employment relationship must be established.
 For instance, an employee who breaks his leg during an official company retreat at a ski resort would be able to claim that it was work-related.
 But injuries that occur during the morning commute, for instance, are not covered.

 There are a number of factors to consider when determining workers' compensation eligibility, including an understanding of your state's laws.
-If you have been injured in the workplace, have an attorney review your claim at absolutely no cost to you.
-An attorney will be able to determine whether you're eligible for a claim or whether you should appeal a claim denial.
+If you've been injured in the workplace, a workers' comp attorney will be able to determine whether you're eligible for a claim or whether you should appeal a claim denial.
 Find an experienced workers' compensation lawyer near you today.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.